Prompt Engineering for Multilingual Conversations: A Practical Guide

 Technique 2: Transliteration awareness

-LLMs sometimes confuse Hindi transliterations with English words.
+LLMs sometimes confuse transliterated words with English words.
 Explicit disambiguation:

 Results